-Serving Notice to a Tenant
+Serving Notice On A Tenant

 I was chatting to the very helpful Ross at Fidler and Pepper about the implications of the affect of the recent rulings on the section 21 notice.

-I am just about to serve one of my tenants with the notice and have always assumed that the courts require that legal documents have to be served by recorded or registered post.
+I am just about to serve one of my tenants with the section 21 notice and have always assumed that the courts require that legal documents have to be served by recorded or registered post.
 Apparently, not so.
 It appears that a landlord opens themselves up to the risk of a streetwise tenant refusing to sign for the notice this way.

 Paradoxically, by just going for a straightforward 1st class post with proof of posting has, in the recent experience of Fidler and Pepper, not given rise to any objections from the courts.